google/codeworld/web/help/codeworld.md

   screen by using `text`.
 You need quotes around the words.

 There are plenty more: `path`, which draws a line; `polygon`, which draws a polygon;
-`thickCircle`, which draws a cirlce with a thinker line; `thickRectangle`, which is the same as `thickCircle` but for rectangles; `arc`, which draws an arc; `sector`, which draws a half circle... the list goes on and on!
+`thickCircle`, which draws a circle with a thicker line; `thickRectangle`, which is the same as `thickCircle` but for rectangles; `arc`, which draws an arc; `sector`, which draws a filled in portion of a circle... the list goes on and on!
 Don't worry; you will be able to play with all of them.

 ### Combining Shapes ###